2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 deployed host.
 This allows MAAS to deploy consistent networking across multiple operating systems regardless of whether they employ [Network Manager], [systemd-networkd] or [Netplan].

->Refer back to he [Lab Setup](#lab-setup) section of this post for an overview of the configurations we'll create in MAAS.
+>Refer back to the [Lab Setup](#lab-setup) section of this post for an overview of the configurations we'll create in MAAS.

 The network configuration we'll model will use a dedicated 10G interface.
 This interface is connected to an 802.1q trunk on my physical switch and can be used with any vlan configured in my lab environment.